-- ▶ Press the Sync button for the desired channel. - ▷ Hold the transmitter and its infrared interface in front of the infrared interface of the receiver.
-See "Synchronizing devices".
+- ▶ Press the Sync button for the desired channel. - ▶ Hold the transmitter and its infrared interface in front of the infrared interface of the receiver.
+See "Synchronizing devices". - > Be sure not to interrupt the process.
+If the firmware update is interrupted, the following icon is shown on the transmitter's display.